 “It will be very important to keep a record of how much you give and who it’s going to,” says Menard.
-“In 2020, you can give up to $15,000 per person without needing to file a gift tax return.”

-According to IRS rules, as the donor, you are typically responsible for paying any gift tax due, though you may be able to make an arrangement to have the person you’re helping out pay the tax.
+As the donor, you are typically responsible for paying any gift tax due, though you may be able to make an arrangement to have the person you’re helping out pay the tax.
 If the amount you give is an especially large figure, communicate with the person about tax issues.

 Giving money to a friend or family member can be an emotional event that doesn’t always end well.
 That person may be embarrassed or feel obligated to you — which can put a damper on the gift.

-If the person doesn’t use the money to repay their credit cards bills but buys something you consider frivolous instead, or you expect to be repaid but aren’t, resentment will likely build.
+If the person doesn’t use the money to repay their credit cards bills, but buys something you consider frivolous instead, or you expect to be repaid but aren’t, resentment will likely build.
 Therefore, think through all the possible relationship ramifications and reconsider if you feel uncomfortable.

 If you want to help someone get to a better financial place, paying down their debt can certainly do that.
 On-time payments will be noted on their credit reports and their credit utilization ratio will benefit by owing considerably less than their limit.
 So, what could be the problem?

 If the person applies for more cards and accumulates additional debt or charges up their existing cards again, they could end up right back where they started.
 And you may not have the resources (or desire) to help out again.

 Potential impact on your own finances